CultureSupport/Interceptor-Tracker/README.md

 # AUTHOR

 CULTURE.SUPPORT
-and its Villain Progresses into and its roles into network interception and arp network analysis for mission to safeguard networks and protect its own sections from the illcit
+- Villain Progresses into and its roles into network interception and arp network analysis for mission to safeguard networks and protect its own sections from the illcit

 - #C language